DivandraKusuma/GastroGuard/README.md

 5.  **Report:** Within seconds, the user receives a comprehensive nutritional report along with personalized health advice.

 ## How we built it
-The heart of GastroGuard is **Gemini 3 Pro**, the latest AI model that enables deep multimodal context understanding.
+The heart of GastroGuard is **Gemini 2.5 Flash**, the latest AI model that enables deep multimodal context understanding.
 We built this application with a user-centric architecture:

 *   **Frontend:** React Native/Web with an intuitive chat interface.
 *   **Backend:** Python Flask managing business logic and AI orchestration.
-*   **Core Engine:** **Gemini 3 Pro** integration for vision processing (food images) and natural language understanding (text/voice).
+*   **Core Engine:** **Gemini 2.5 Flash** integration for vision processing (food images) and natural language understanding (text/voice).

 One of our key features is accurate nutrient density calculation.
 To guarantee this precision, we integrate the **FatSecret API**, ensuring all nutritional data is sourced from a globally recognized and accurate food database.
 We use the following formula to ensure every recorded calorie matches real-world portions: